Haselnussbomber/HaselTweaks/README.md

 ### Hide MSQ Complete

 Hides the Main Scenario Guide when the MSQ is completed, but still displays Job quests.

+### Inventory Highlight

+Hold down the shift key while the inventory is open to highlight identical items.

+Configuration options:

+- "Ignore item quality" (default on): Highlights the same items regardless of whether they are high quality or not.

 ### Keep Screen Awake